kadena-docs/kadena-docs/docs/guides/transactions/sign-submit-transactions.md

 ### Detached Signature Transaction Format

-The YAML input expected by `pact -u` is similar to the [Public Blockchain YAML format](#request-yaml-public-chain) described above with one major difference.
+The YAML input expected by `pact -u` is similar to the YAML request format described above with one major difference.
 Instead of the `keyPairs` field which requires both the public and secret keys, `pact -u` expects a `signers` field that only needs a public key.
 This allows signatures to be added on incrementally as described above without needing